bromium/afc.expert/_posts/2023-05-05-losses-as-benefits.md

 ---
-title: "Public Transport: Losses As Benefits"
+title: "Public Transport: Why Losses Portrayed As Benefits?"
 ---

 You might be shocked to learn that Automated Fare Collection (AFC) for Public Transport could be the only industry where customers' financial losses are portrayed as a benefit.